informationguides/bitdefender-central/index.rst

 1. Step 1 - Open Bitdefender Central Website
 -----------------------------------------
-1. Go to the official Bitdefender Central website: https://central.bitdefender.com
+1. Go to the official Bitdefender Central website.
 2. This is where you manage and protect all your devices remotely.

 2. Step 2 - Sign In or Create an Account